On the locus of $2$-dimensional crystalline representations with a given reduction modulo $p$: Complexity of standard subsets

-For a connected standard subset $Y$ of $D(0,1)^-$, written as $D(a,r)^-\setminus \Delta$ for some finite union of closed disks $\Delta$, we define its outer part as $D(a,r)^-$.
-If $Y$ is any standard subset, we define its outer part as the union of the outer parts of its connected components.
-Note that if $Y$ is defined over a field $E$, then so is its outer part $Y'$, and $Y'$ is an approximation of $Y$.
+For a bounded connected standard subset $X$, written as $D(a,r)^-\setminus \Delta$ for some finite union of closed disks $\Delta$, we define its outer part as $D(a,r)^-$.
+If $X$ is any bounded standard subset, we define its outer part as the union of the outer parts of its connected components.
+Note that if $X$ is defined over a field $E$, then so is its outer part $X'$, and $X'$ is an approximation of $X$, and it contains $X$.

-Let $Y$ be a connected standard subset.
-If the outer part of $Y$ contains $0$, we define its circular part as follows: write $Y$ as $D(0,r)^-\setminus \cup_{i=1}^nD_i$ where the $D_i$ are disjoint closed disks.
-If none of the $D_i$ contains $0$, we define the circular part of $Y$ as $D(0,r)^-$.
-If $0$ is contained in one of the $D_i$, say $D_1$, then we define the circular part of $Y$ as $D(0,r)^- \setminus D_1$.
-Note that the circular part of $Y$ is defined over $\Q_p$, hence over the definition field of $Y$.
-The circular part of $Y$ is an approximation of $Y$.
+We make similar definitions for unbounded standard subsets.
+If $X$ is an unbounded standard subset, then we define its outer part to be $\PP^1(\bar\Q_p)$.